fly2plan/fabric-performance-test/README.md

 #### About
 This folder contains the caliper framework-based test report of the HLF "mir" and "raft" ordering service performance for different byte-size and send request rates(TPS).
 A simple smart contract called "asset "  is used for testing the performance.
 The contract implemented functionalities like create, update, delete, getAsset, rich queries, private data, empty data, etc.

 All the caliper benchmark files and network configuration are placed inside the caliper/src folder.
 The contract folder has all the common benchmark files used for testing the performance.
 The test was conducted on a **single host with 2 org with 1 peer and 3 (RAFT) or 4 (Mir) orderers**.
 The testnetwork  and chaincode used for the caliper test were placed inside the mir and raft folders.
+Here ,for mir the gossip buffersize set as 5000.

-The performance-byte-szie-report folder contains the test report having different block maxbyte size in configtx along with diffrent trasctions count combination used with it.
+The performance-block-szie-report folder contains the test report having different block maxbyte size in configtx along with diffrent trasctions count combination used with it.

 #### Running the Mir BFT ordering service test